hwheeler01/comp150/resources.md

-but in online book form, to greater depth in a somewhat different order with a different simple graphics library.&nbsp; The latest version is for Python 3.X.&nbsp; Extra neat in that you can run programs online and edit code in the text.<br>
+but in online book form, to greater depth in a somewhat different order with a different simple graphics library.&nbsp; The latest version is for Python 3.X.&nbsp; You can run programs online and edit code in the text.<br>
     </p>
   </li>